fboes/broilerplate/README.md

 * RTL-support
 * Support for old IEs (aka `oldie`)
 * Support for [editorconfig](http://editorconfig.org/)
+* Vagrant for a build-in webserver / database solution.

 So you can eat your broiler and have it.